RemyFP/CLT_BaseModel_Docs/docs/flu_input_requirements.md

 Each `FluSubpopModel` instance requires user-specified inputs for demographics and initial values of compartments and epi metrics, values of fixed parameters, experiment configuration details, and a school-work calendar.
 Each `FluMetapopModel` instance requires data for pairwise travel proportions (the proportion of people in subpopulation $\ell$ who travel to a different subpopulation $k$.)
 Depending on the type of input, these inputs may be read from `JSON` or `CSV` files, or defined directly in code as a `dict` or `pd.DataFrame`.

 As a concrete example, we refer the user to `flu_demo.py` and its input folder `flu_demo_input_files`.
 The demo model has two subpopulations with the exact same inputs.
-The folder contains 3 `JSON` input files used to run `flu_demo.py`: `compartments_epi_metrics_init_vals.json`, `fixed_params.json`, and `config.json`.
-These input files respectively are used to initialize a `FluSubpopState` instance, `FluSubpopParams` instance, and `Config` instance.
+The folder contains 4 `JSON` input files used to run `flu_demo.py`: `compartments_epi_metrics_init_vals.json`, `fixed_params.json`, `config.json`, and `travel_proportions.json`.
+These input files respectively are used to initialize a `FluSubpopState` instance, `FluSubpopParams` instance, `Config` instance, and `FluInterSubpopRepo` instance.
 The folder also contains a file `school_work_calendar.csv` that provides necessary calendar data (indicating if a date is a school or work day).
-In general, for an arbitrary number of subpopulations with different inputs, the user should have 4 input files per `FluSubpopModel` instance (3 are the aforementioned `JSON` files and 1 is the aforementioned `CSV` file).
-The folder also contains a file `travel_proportions.csv` that provides pairwise travel proportions between subpopulations.
+In general, for an arbitrary number of subpopulations with different inputs, the user should have 5 input files per `FluSubpopModel` instance (4 are the aforementioned `JSON` files and 1 is the aforementioned `CSV` file).

+The file `travel_proportions.JSON` provides pairwise travel proportions between subpopulations.
 This is used for travel computations in the `FluMetapopModel` instance that contains the subpopulations.
+This file is *not required* if only one `FluSubpopModel` is used (so there is no metapopulation model or travel model).

 In the following sections we discuss the input requirements for: for demographics and initial values of compartments and epi metrics (for each `FluSubpopModel`), values of fixed parameters (for each `FluSubpopModel`), experiment configuration details (for each `FluSubpopModel`), school-work calendars (for each `FluSubpopModel`), and travel proportions (for each `FluMetapopModel`).